3. Monolith as a subgraph

 2. Start to split off small chunks of our single monolith into new domain-specific subgraphs.
 This will take several steps, which we'll explain in more detail later on.

-The next step is to create a .
+The next step is to configure the .
 This router needs to handle authentication and authorization in Airlock, so let's learn about how that works in the next lesson.

 Previous